KushAGarg/web-scraping-challenge/README.md

 Web-scraping techniques were used to analyze weather data from the Mars News website.

-VBA_Challenge.bas features the VBA script used to perform the stock analysis.
+Two Python script files and a CSV output file are included.
+Examples from other GitHub repositories were used to help develop the scripts.